New American University model

-The New American University model is a model created by Arizona State University (ASU) 16th President Michael M. Crow to change admissions and teaching methods at American universities in order to widen access to higher education.
-It was first adopted by ASU after being implemented in 2014 by the ASU Charter, and was introduced in Crow's 2015 book "Designing the New American University," in which the model was supported by former President Bill Clinton and former Florida Governor Jeb Bush.
-Crow stated he first conceived of the idea after moving from his position as vice-provost at Columbia University to ASU because he believed that universities were no longer fulfilling their social obligations in passing on higher education through their own admissions to be more selective.
-The move is widely credited with boosting ASU's acceptance rate and increasing class size, helping it become one of the largest public universities in the United States by enrollment.
+The New American University model is a concept proposed in 2014 by Michael M. Crow, the 16th president of Arizona State University (ASU).
+It primarily emphasizes expanding admitted class sizes and adapting teaching methods accordingly at universities.

+The concept was first adopted by Arizona State University after being implemented in 2014 by the ASU Charter, and was introduced in Crow's 2015 book "Designing the New American University", in which the model was supported by former president Bill Clinton and former Florida governor Jeb Bush.
+The move is widely credited with boosting ASU's acceptance rate and increasing class size, making it become one of the largest public universities in the United States by enrollment.
+Inside Higher Ed criticized that the initiative increases the commercialization and corporatization of education, claiming that "Arizona State is indistinguishable from Amazon."

-Principles
+Concept summary

-The principles of the New American University have been used to develop the ASU charter.
+The principles of the New American University model have been used to develop the ASU charter.
 The charter states: "ASU is a comprehensive public research university, measured not by whom it excludes, but by whom it includes and how they succeed; advancing research and discovery of public value; and assuming fundamental responsibility for the economic, social, cultural and overall health of the communities it serves."
-Crow summarizes this as:
+In his own words, Michael Crow summarizes the New American University model he proposed as: